 - Join one of the free walks or tours

-- Grab a fresh coffee from the Botanic Gardens cafe
+- Grab a fresh coffee (or a picnic meal) from the Botanic Gardens cafe

 Where: Enter from Macquarie Street near Bent Street or by the Opera House